-There are numerous myths that dissuade students from attending community college.
+There are numerous myths that dissuade students from attending a community college.
 Unfortunately, the negative stigma attached to enrolling in community colleges overshadows the potential benefits that these colleges offer.

 From saving a significant chunk on tuition fees to the opportunity for low-risk exploration and access to specialized training programs, enrolling in community college offers students a number of benefits.

 Save Money on Tuition at a Community College

 Enrolling in a public 4-year college can cost twice as much as attending community college.
 This is just taking into account the tuition and fees.

 The tuition and fees in a private 4-year college can set you back as much as 10 times more than that of community college.

 Sure, there are several loan opportunities that you could pursue of to pay the higher tuition fees of public or private college, but student loans inevitable result in debt and high stress levels.
 Applying to community college can save you from all of those nasty scenarios.
 No dealing with loans, debt, or unnecessary stress.
 As an additional bonus—think of all the things you can do with the money that you save.

 Are you hesitant because you’ve heard that the quality of education is lower in community college?
 That’s just another myth.
 Community colleges may not have the fancy facilities spread out over sprawling campuses, or those much-talked-about student clubs but the education they provide is on par with any other college, 4-year or otherwise.